vilebile17/electron_simulator/README.md

 It also contains a feature that is a little more complex which is that the electrons repel each other!

 ### Usage:
-run it using your program of choice, personally I use 'uv' but it doesn't matter too much.
+run it using your program of choice, personally I use 'uv'.
+I would also recommend that you use it as the pyproject.toml is already in there and it will make it much easier

 So for my case:
 ```